• Skip to primary navigation

 drizzling lemon icing on top of baked flapjack

-Step 10: Let the icing harden then cut the flapjacks into squares.
-I cut mine into 12 slices but you can get up to 16 smaller slices.
+Step 10: Let the icing harden then cut the flapjack into squares.
+I cut mine into 9 large slices but you can get up to 16 smaller slices.

 Flapjack tips

 • Use porridge oats or rolled oats for best results.
-Steel-cut oats and instant oats don't work very well in this particular recipe.
+Jumbo oats and instant oats won't work very well in this particular recipe.

 • Press the mixture firmly into the tin.
-This helps the flapjacks hold their shape and prevents them from crumbling when you cut into them.
+This helps the flapjacks hold their shape and prevents them from falling apart when you cut into them.

 • If your flapjacks won't cut into neat squares, pop the whole slab in the fridge for an hour or two.
-This will help the fat to resolidify and make them easier to handle.
+If you'd like to learn more about this, I've covered this in more detail in my How to Cut Flapjacks Cleanly post.

 How long do lemon drizzle flapjacks last?